 Social work is a profession for those with a strong desire to help improve people’s lives.
 Social workers enhance the fit between people’s needs and capabilities and the demands and resources of their environments.
 Social workers help clients identify their strengths and concerns, consider effective solutions, and find reliable resources.
 Through community organizing, program development, and political advocacy, social workers strive to enhance environments to be socially and economically just for all people.

-The overarching goal of the baccalaureate social work (BSW) program is to prepare students for beginning generalist practice in Social Work.
+The overarching goal of the Bachelor of Social Work degree is to prepare students for beginning generalist practice in Social Work.
 In terms of skills, BSW graduates are able to:

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.

 Compare your wishlisted programmes with our new Comparison tool!